BarryBouwer/VulneraWise/content/en/solutions/_index.md

     ev_intelligence:
         title: "<span>Exploit & Vulnerability Intelligence</span>"
         subtitle: "Stay Ahead of Cyber Threats with Real-Time Intelligence"
         details: "In today's threat landscape, timing is everything.
 VulneraWise delivers real-time updates on the vulnerabilities actively targeted by malicious actors.
-We start by gathering data from leading sources like the Exploit Prediction Scoring System (EPSS) and Common Vulnerability Scoring System (CVSS) amongst others.
+Our AI powered scanning solution gathers data from all leading sources and hundreds of others.
 Then, our tool generates relevant insights using our proprietary AI.
 This automated approach paired with industry-leading data allows your security teams to identify and mitigate threats faster."
         button:
             label: "Schedule Demo"
             url: "about-us/#form"